 Prior to joining Fish & Richardson, Liz was a Judicial Extern to the Honorable Judge William G. Young of the U.S. District Court for the District of Massachusetts.
 Prior to law school, Liz worked as a biochemist, identifying novel gene mutations and studying glucose transport systems.
 Liz also worked for a medical device manufacturer, where she provided technical support for a wide range of products, including advanced multiplexing robotic assay systems.

-In addition to intellectual property litigation, Liz is passionate about her pro bono work.
+Liz is passionate about her pro bono work.
 She regularly participates in the Lawyer for the Day program, where she provides legal advice and assistance to tenants facing eviction.
 In other pro bono work, Liz has obtained favorable settlements for her clients in cases involving ERISA retirement violations, reversal of denial of unemployment benefits for a client undergoing treatment for cancer, and settlement of malpractice claims for a veteran.
+She also serves as the pro bono coordinating attorney for Fish’s Boston office.
+In 2023, Northeast Legal Aid named Liz a Pro Bono Champion.